akkadotnet/akka.net/docs/articles/intro/tutorial-1.md

 actor can only happen from inside another actor.
 This 'creator' actor becomes the _parent_ of the newly created _child_ actor.
 You might ask then, who is the parent of the _first_ actor you create?
-To create a top-level actor one must first initialise an _actor system_, let's refer to this as the object `System`.
+To create a top-level actor one must first initialize an _actor system_, let's refer to this as the object `System`.
 This is followed by a call to `System.ActorOf()` which returns a reference to the newly created actor.
 This does not create a "freestanding" actor though, instead, it injects the corresponding actor as a child into an already existing